Julie Andrews / Henry Mancini Perform Music from the Film Score Darling Lili: Singles

 The song "Whistling Away the Dark" was released as a single and received a favorable review from Record World magazine.
 In addition, it won the Best Original Song – Motion Picture at the 28th Golden Globe Awards, and was nominated for Best Song – Original for the Picture at the 43rd Academy Awards.

 "Darling Lili"—performed by Henry Mancini, His Orchestra and Chorus—was released as a single (catalog number 47-9857), paired with "Love Theme from Sunflower (Loss of Love)" as the B-side.
 The song debuted on Billboards Adult Contemporary chart on June 13, 1970, peaked at number 26, and remained on the chart for a total of six weeks.

 Critical reception

-Billboard was positive, calling it a "winning album" and commending Andrews' interpretation of tracks such as "I'll Give You Three Guesses" and "Smile Away Each Rainy Day".
-The review emphasized Mancini's orchestrations and suggested that the album had commercial potential.
+Billboard called it a "winning album" and commended Andrews' interpretation of tracks such as "I'll Give You Three Guesses" and "Smile Away Each Rainy Day".

-Cash Box described it as appropriately reflective of the World War I period, praising songs like "Whistling Away the Dark" and noting its sentimental quality.
-The review highlighted Andrews and Mancini's ability to present the material effectively and anticipated strong sales.
+Cash Box described the album as "appropriately reflective of a period when sentiment and a stiff-upper-lip went with war", referred to "Whistling Away the Dark" as a "pretty number", and noted that "both Miss Andrews and Mancini present the material winningly".